step-security/secure-repo/README.md

 #### Why is this needed?

 - The GITHUB_TOKEN is an automatically generated secret to make authenticated calls to the GitHub API
-- If the token is compromised, it can be abuse to compromise your environment (e.g. to overwrite releases or source code).
+- If the token is compromised, it can be abused to compromise your environment (e.g. to overwrite releases or source code).
 This will also impact everyone who use your software in their software supply chain.
 - To limit the damage, [GitHub recommends setting minimum token permissions for the GITHUB_TOKEN](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/).

 #### Before and After the fix